ELECTROMAGNETIC BRAIN PULSING TREATMENT (EMBP)

 - Analyzing the EEG data by comparing them with a normative database, using an Artificial Intelligence (AI) process, to identify a patient’s characteristic alpha pattern

-- Delivering a pulse generator sequence that is customized according to an individual patient’s neurological pattern with its unique frequency distribution.
+- It is delivering a pulse generator sequence that is customized according to an individual patient’s neurological pattern with its unique frequency distribution.
 The magnetic field treatment’s intent is to help restore the individual’s default brain state.

-In the past 15 years, a growing body of literature following this theory has been published, dozens of patents have been granted, and the principles within the theory have been adopted by many other clinical research groups, manufacturers and clinics.
-In contrast to all of the existing brain stimulation technologies, EMBP has shown equal or higher efficacy, depending on clinical conditions, and a much lower rate of adverse effect.
+In the past 15 years, a growing body of literature following this theory has been published, dozens of patents have been granted, and many other clinical research groups, manufacturers, and clinics have adopted the principles within the theory.
+In contrast to all of the existing brain stimulation technologies, EMBP has shown equal or higher efficacy, depending on clinical conditions, and a much lower rate of adverse effects.

 Repetitive Transcranial Magnetic Stimulation Treatment